The Festival Saturday 18 September 2027 Annual 2027 to 2032

 Walking the path to Brisbane 2032.

 A songline of six years, each one stepping into the next.
-The 2027 inaugural and the 2032 capstone hold the path open.
+The 2027 inaugural and the 2032 capstone hold the path open between them.

 03 · Outcomes